ajimenezh/CarND-MPC/README.md

 	x_i = dx_i * cos(-psi) - dy_i * sin(-psi)
     y_i = dx_i * sin(-psi) + dy_i * cos(-psi)

 where pts are the waypoints, (px, py, psi) is the state of the vehicle, and (x, y) are the waypoints in the local coordinate frame.

 ## Model Predictive Control with Latency

-First of all, to be able to take into account the latency, we can use a timestep bigger than the latency, which works well.
+First of all, to be able to take into account the latency, we can use a timestep bigger than the latency, which works quite well.

 Another possible solution is to use the equations of the evolution of the state, and calculate the position after a time equal to the latency, but I couldn't make this approach work, the vehicle started turn left and right alternatively, until it goes off the road.